chainwikinet/wikijs-yam-content/totalsupply.md

    ...... continues forever, halving each week
 ```

+# How Many YAMv2 will I get?

+You'll get the same **proportion** of total YAMs that you currently have now.
+Rebases do not change this.

 # How many YAMs are there right this second?

 As of right now (2020-08-16 22:00 GMT):